 This change might have the effect of less private investment available, talent moving abroad and to some degree companies doing the same.
-When this was ‘floated’ as an idea by past governments, HSBC threatened to move its HQ to Hong Kong (bet they’re glad that didn’t do that!)
-And, if they want to live in Switzerland and be bored to death, let them move.

 I think they will prefer the rule of law, a fun place to live, no kidnapping and safe streets, no need for a bodyguard or to live in a gated compound.
 And pay for it through taxation that supports a welfare state that allows this to happen.

 With these two changes, which the Conservative chancellor is considering, we will have a fairer society without raising the general taxation burden for the middle and poorer members of our society.

 “Something must be done” – OK, but why us?

 The first part of the above appears in all the press and at times even the Guardian wants us to go to war for no reason except ‘something must be done’ and it was our role in the world in the past.

 We need a Powell doctrine for the UK – as a balance against the urge ‘to do something’.